ellysh/dota2-counter-picker/README.md

 4. Install Dota 2 Counter Picker:<br/>
 `pip3 install dota2picker`

+Dota2picker will be installed to the `/usr/local/bin/` directory.

 There is an alternative way to install dota2picker from github repository:

 1. Install the `pillow` module:<br/>